idaholab/virtual_test_bed/doc/content/msr/msfr/plant/SAM_model.md

 The heat is exchanged through the 1-D wall coupling the shell and tube sides.
 A similar model is used for the secondary heat exchanger, except that pressurized Helium is used in the secondary side instead of salt.

-!listing msr/msfr_coupled/steady/msfr_system_1d.i  block=IHX1 language=cpp
+!listing msr/msfr/plant/steady/msfr_system_1d.i  block=IHX1 language=cpp

-!listing msr/msfr_coupled/steady/msfr_system_1d.i  block=IHX2 language=cpp
+!listing msr/msfr/plant/steady/msfr_system_1d.i  block=IHX2 language=cpp

-The primary pump is placed between between the outlet to the core and the primary heat excahnger.
+The primary pump is placed between between the outlet to the core and the primary heat exchanger.
 The input parameters for the primary and intermediate circuits pumps are specified here below:

-!listing msr/msfr_coupled/steady/msfr_system_1d.i  block=pump language=cpp
+!listing msr/msfr/plant/steady/msfr_system_1d.i  block=pump language=cpp

-!listing msr/msfr_coupled/steady/msfr_system_1d.i  block=pump2 language=cpp
+!listing msr/msfr/plant/steady/msfr_system_1d.i  block=pump2 language=cpp

 The detailed instructions of these SAM components can be found in the SAM user manual, which are not repeated here for brevity.

 ### Postprocessors

-The Postprocessors block is used to monitor the SAM solutions during the simulations, and variables of interest can be printed out in the log file.
+The Postprocessors block is used to monitor the SAM solutions during the simulations, and quantities of interest can be printed out in the log file.
 For example, to check out the core outlet temperature, one can add the following snippet:

-!listing msr/msfr_coupled/steady/msfr_system_1d.i block=Core_T_out language=cpp
+!listing msr/msfr/plant/steady/msfr_system_1d.i block=Core_T_out language=cpp

-The coupling in SAM is performed via reciving postprocessor objects.
+The coupling in SAM is performed via receiving postprocessor objects.
-In this one, the power from the Griffin-Pronghorn model is received by sam.
+In this one, the power from the Griffin-Pronghorn model is received by SAM.
-The post-procesor in the SAM model handling this coupling is the following:
+The post-processor in the SAM model handling this coupling is the following:

-!listing msr/msfr_coupled/steady/msfr_system_1d.i block=core_power language=cpp
+!listing msr/msfr/plant/steady/msfr_system_1d.i block=core_power language=cpp

 ### Preconditioning

 This block describes the preconditioner used by the solver.
 New user can leave this block unchanged.

-!listing msr/msfr_coupled/steady/msfr_system_1d.i block=Preconditioning
+!listing msr/msfr/plant/steady/msfr_system_1d.i block=Preconditioning

 ### Executioner

 This block describes the calculation process flow.
 The user can specify the start time, end time, time step size for the simulation.
 Other inputs in this block include PETSc solver options, convergence tolerance, quadrature for elements, etc., which can be left unchanged.

-!listing msr/msfr_coupled/steady/msfr_system_1d.i block=Executioner
+!listing msr/msfr/plant/steady/msfr_system_1d.i block=Executioner